-The first targeted sanctions regime was deployed against Taliban members who were thought to be harbouring Osama bin Laden.
+The first targeted sanctions regime was deployed in 1999 against Taliban members who were thought to be harbouring Osama bin Laden.
 However, the increased use of targeted sanctions, especially after the 9/11 attacks, has led to concerns grounded in the rule of law and in fundamental human rights.
 This is largely because the UN Charter does not provide actionable remedies for listed individuals and entities or other third parties affected by UN sanctions (see further, at ‘Delisting’, below).
-This is a particular issue where an individual or entity has been listed by accident or as a result of mistaken identity, on the basis of false intelligence or where basic rights of defence or to a fair trial are not observed.
+This is a particular issue where an individual or entity has been listed by accident, as a result of mistaken identity, on the basis of false intelligence or where basic rights of defence or to a fair trial are not observed.

 Authorising a resolution

 The Security Council determines each sanctions regime and accordingly shapes its structure.
 The Security Council will generally identify the threat to, or breach of, international peace, then define the scope of the proposed sanctions, including relevant exceptions and the identity of the states, groups or individuals against which the sanctions are to be applied.
 The Security Council will also list the objective of each sanctions regime and, to a greater or lesser extent, the circumstances in which a designated person or entity should be delisted (see further, at ‘Delisting’, below).
 A sanctions regime will then be adopted in a resolution of the Security Council.